-- 1. A credit hour shall be the equivalent of one (1) hour of work per week for a 15/16 week semester. - 2.
-A semester credit hour shall be comprised of the following:
+- A credit hour shall be the equivalent of one (1) hour of classroom or direct faculty instruction and a minimum of two (2) hours of out-of-class student work each week for 15 or 16 weeks. - 2.
+A credit hour shall be allocated based on the following: